kahunacohen/real-world-fp/README.md

 }
 ```

 Now imagine that, in addition to a CSV file, we are asked to generate an HTML report.
-One approach might be to create a hierarchy of `SalaryReporter` classes, each one responsible for writing the report in a different way.
+We could create a hierarchy of `SalaryReporter` classes, each one responsible for writing the report in a different way.
 Let's do that now.
 Here's a base class for both the CSV reporter and the HTML reporter.
 We
 just extract out the `report` method:

 ```js